Design and Architecture

 tvm/ir

-The tvm/ir folder contains the unified data structure and interfaces across for all IR function variants.
-The components in tvm/ir are shared by tvm/relay and tvm/tir, notable ones include
+The tvm/ir folder contains the unified data structure and interfaces across all IR function variants.
+The components in tvm/ir are shared by tvm/relax and tvm/tirx, notable ones include

 • IRModule